MikeSell/python_webdriver_tutorial/Section4/TestCaseDefinitions.md

 1. Go to python.org home page
 2. Hover the mouse over the Documentation link
-3. Verify that Python 3 Docs button is present, clickable and redirects to correct page
+3. Verify that Python 3 Docs button is present
+4. Click on it and verify that we are redirected to correct page

 ### TC002: Search - no results found